PrimaverabssDeveloper/ERP10-SDK/README.md

 ## How to use?

 In order to the components work the first thing you must do is initialize the SDK Context.
-The initialization will validate if the ERP is available at the system and return the PSO and BSO.
+The initialization will validate if the ERP is available and return the PSO and BSO.

 Where how you can do: